EndPointCorp/end-point-blog/2010/09/27/postgres-configuration-best-practices.html.md

 title: Postgres configuration best practices
 ---

 This is the first in an occasional series of articles about configuring PostgreSQL.
-The main way to do this, of course, is the postgresql.conf file, which is read by the Postgres daemon on startup and contains a large number of parameters that affect the database's performance and behavior.
+The main way to do this, of course, is the postgresql.conf file, which is read by the Postgres daemon on startup and contains a large number of parameters that affect the database’s performance and behavior.
 Later posts will address specific settings inside this file, but before we do that, there are some global best practices to address.

 ### Version Control

 The single most important thing you can do is to put your postgresql.conf file into version control.
 I care not which one you use, but go do it right now.
-If you don't already have a version control system on your database box, git is a good choice to use.
+If you don’t already have a version control system on your database box, git is a good choice to use.
 Barring that, RCS.
 Doing so is extremely easy.
 Just change to the directory postgresql.conf is in.
 The process for git:

-- Install git if not there already (e.g. "sudo yum install git")
+- Install git if not there already (e.g. “sudo yum install git”)
 - Run: git init
 - Run: git add postgresql.conf pg_hba.conf
-- Run: git commit -a -m "Initial commit"
+- Run: git commit -a -m “Initial commit”

 For RCS:

-- Install as needed (e.g. "sudo apt-get install rcs")
+- Install as needed (e.g. “sudo apt-get install rcs”)
 - Run: mkdir RCS
 - Run: ci -l postgresql.conf pg_hba.conf

 Note that we also checked in pg_hba.conf as well.
 You want to check in any file in that directory you may possibly change.
 For most people, that only means postgresql.conf and pg_hba.conf, but if you use other files (pg_ident.conf) check those in as well.

-Ideally you want the version checked in to be the "raw" configuration files that came with the system - in other words, before you started messing with them.
+Ideally you want the version checked in to be the “raw” configuration files that came with the system—​in other words, before you started messing with them.
 Then you make your initial changes and check it in.
 From then on of course, you commit every time you change the file.

 At a bare minimum, the version control system should be telling you: